EvictionLab/eviction-lab-website/content/eviction-tracking/dallas-tx.md

 # The geography of eviction filings

 Dallas County is divided into 645 census tracts.
-In each of those tracts, we map the number of eviction filings over the last year.
+In each of those tracts, we map the number of eviction filings over the past 12 months.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Data for Dallas County were collected by the [Child Poverty Action Lab](https://childpovertyactionlab.org/); historical averages cover 2017-2019.
 2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.